matomatical/UoM-WAM-Spam/README.md

 This script periodically checks the my.unimelb results page to detect any changes to your WAM, and sends you an email when a change is detected.
 If you run this script in the background on your computer or on a VPS, you'll be free to enjoy the first few weeks of your holidays without compulsively checking the results page yourself!
 Or is it just me who does that?

-Made with :purple-heart: by Matt
+Made with :purple_heart: by Matt

 ## Dependencies